 There are any number of ways to learn more about, but these are our suggestions and this will depend of your level of interest and commitment.

 1. We have found the ReMoved short films to be very helpful.

-We spent months conducting a client needs assessment for the Richmond area.
+When we began Patty's Hope we conducted a needs assessment for biological mothers of children in foster care within the greater Richmond area.
 Through research, personal interviews, and local statistics, we identified four primary program components to focus our efforts: Safe Housing, Trauma Recovery, Life Skills, and Healthy Relationships.

 These four components are held together by the backbone of our services; case management.
 Each client will have a minimum of a once per week case management session in which they will discuss upcoming appointments and transportation, needs and how to address them, and progress towards their Individualized Service Plan goals.

 Research shows that in the Richmond region, finding and keeping stable, affordable housing is a major struggle for low-income individuals and families and that housing issues are a cause for the removal of children into foster care.
 A study in 2015 by the Partnership for Housing Affordability found approximately 35% of families in the Richmond region are cost burdened or spending more than 30%1. of their monthly income for housing.
 The cost burden of housing is an issue across all income levels, but it clearly presents more problems for families living below the poverty level.
 The study also highlights research that has proven the importance of stable housing on the wellbeing of an individual or family.